Viewpoints on the Millennium

 - To provide a ‘day of rest’ for nature.
 Not only will mankind be in near-perfect communion with the Lord, but also will nature.
 It is probable that imperfect aspects of nature, such a drought, locust, earthquake and flood will be removed (except when ordained as judgement on a nation).
 Nature will be at peace (Rom 8.21)

-Millennial Israel: God’s Witness and Servant
+Israel in the Millennium: God’s Witness and Servant

 Let’s expand on Israel’s role in the millennial world, as God’s witness and servant.
 Note that today’s true church will no longer be on earth in the flesh: she will have been taken to be with Christ at His coming (the first resurrection) and returns to earth with Christ as immortal beings (saints).
 So it is left to remnant Israel (that Jewish remnant from the tribulation) to be God’s witness in the world, and the spiritual blessings of millennial Israel will be the same as those of the present-day church.